mstocco/mariostoc.co/content/about.md

-<h1 style="margin:0 30px;">About Me</h1>
+<div style="margin:40px 0 0 0;"></div>
+# About Me

-If you are reading this, it is highly likely that you already know me, but if you don't, here is the quick scoop...
+<br />If you are reading this, it is highly likely that you already know me, but if you don't, here is the quick scoop...

 I live and work in _Victoria, British Columbia_ and I am engaged to the sweetest woman ever!